Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 A Django project becomes a Lino site when a Django settings module has a variable named SITE holding an instance of a subclass of the lino.core.site.Site class.

 The lino.core.site.Site class is the ancestor of all Lino applications.
-It is designed to be subclassed by the application developer, then imported into a local settings.py, where a site maintainer may possibly subclass it another time.
+It is designed to be subclassed by the application developer, then imported into a local settings.py, where a server administrator may possibly subclass it another time.

 Subclassing the Site class doesn’t yet make a Lino site: a Lino site starts to exist when such a Site class gets instantiated in a Django settings module.
 Lino does quite a few things during this instantiation.